-Rooftopper Wu Yongning Meant To Ask Permission To Marry His Longtime GF 2 Days After Fatal Stunt
+Rooftopper Wu Yongning Meant To Ask Permission To Marry His GF 2 Days After Fatal Stunt

-Rooftopper Wu Yongning, who fell to his death, was planning on asking his girlfriend’s parents permission to marry her only two days after the fatal stunt.
+Wu Yongning, the rooftopper who shockingly fell to his death, planned on asking his girlfriend’s parents for permission to marry her after the fatal stunt.
 Get details here.

 So sad.
 Chinese rooftopper Wu Yongning, 26, fell to his death on Nov.
 8 after attempting to do pull ups on a 62-story skyscraper building and now his longtime girlfriend, Jin Jin, admitted that he was going to ask her parents’ permission to marry her just two days after the stunt.
 Wu’s step-uncle told the South China Morning Post that he was helping with the proposal plan, according to Newsweek.
 Wu regularly took part in rooftop stunts and was performing the last dangerous stunt as part of a challenge to win $15,000.
 “He planned to propose to his girlfriend [the day after the challenge],” his step-uncle told the publication.
 “He needed the money for the wedding, and for medical treatment for his ailing mother.”
 See photos of Wu doing his stunts here.